ArangoDB v3.13 is under development and not released yet. This documentation is not final and potentially incomplete.

 The query optimizer now automatically recognizes additional cases that allow

-using the faster sorted method for a COLLECT
+using the faster sorted method for a COLLECT operation.
+For example, the

-following query previously created a query plan with two SORT
+following query previously created a query plan with two SORT operations and

-used the hash method for COLLECT
+used the hash method for COLLECT.

 FOR doc IN coll